Here is the Meaning of In-Unit Laundry. What is In-Unit Laundry? In-Unit Laundry Meaning, Apartments, Pros and Cons.

 Have your landlord or maintenance team check the vents every two years.

-If you have lived in a unit for two years or more, ask your landlord or request for maintenance to check and clean your dryer’s exhaust vents and clean the outside vents.
+If you have lived in a unit for two years or more, ask your landlord or request maintenance to check and clean your dryer’s exhaust vents and clean the outside vents.

 This can ensure that the dryer isn’t using too much energy and dry your laundry efficiently.

 Deep Clean the Lint Screen while using an in-unit laundry service.
-Also, clean brown flakes in washing machine.
+Also, clean brown flakes in the washing machine.

 Give your dryer’s lint trap a good scrub every three months, or once every season.
 Use a little detergent and wash it, or you can even put it in the dishwasher.

-This will scrub off any residue from the dryer sheets, detergent, laundry detergent pods or softener you used and remove any small residue of lint.
+This will scrub off any residue from the dryer sheets, detergent, laundry detergent pods, or softener you used and remove any small residue of lint.

 Every few months, use a cloth and some rubbing alcohol to wipe down the inside of your dryer to get rid of any residue or lint.